 Play Around the World

-One math warm-up game I used to play a lot of in the classroom was – Around the World.
-It’s quick, easy, and can be changed to suit whatever you may be learning in the classroom.
+Around the World is a quick and easy math warm-up idea for your classroom, and it can be changed to suit whatever you may be learning in the classroom.
 Also, if you feel your students need some outdoor fresh air – you can easily take this math warm-up outdoors!

 - Students sit in a circle.